Middle East War in Bible Prophecy: Invasions of Israel

 Many claim there is worldwide mainstream media bias against Israel.
 A common media claim is ‘the illegal occupation of Palestinian land’, but detailed legal analysis shows this to be untrue.
 Sometimes the media is simply a forum to express hatred.
 Admittedly, Israel has been weak on public relations, but that does not justify the almost universal bias against her.
 For example, Europe has not reacted to the Islamization of the biblical holy places in Hebron by UNESCO (Hebron is considered the second-holiest city in Judaism after Jerusalem), and in Britain the BBC has been accused of reporting bias in favour of Hamas.
 Also, the British Foreign Office does not allow the Queen to make a state visit to Israel, but she can visit Islamic states!
 In Britain’s defence, a few have spoken up for Israel.
 In a speech to the British House of Commons, Andrew Roberts MP argued for Israel’s right to self-defence and legitimacy:

-It is prophesied that all nations will eventually abandon support for Israel; in fact, all nations will eventually be gathered against her in war (see below).
+It is prophesied that all nations will eventually abandon support for Israel.
+Today there is reducing public support for Israel even in America.
+In fact, all nations will eventually be gathered against her in war (see later).
 This international bias is best seen in UN Resolutions.
-As of 2012, the UN had passed 79 resolutions directly critical of Israel, and 40% of UN Human Rights Council Resolutions have been against Israel.
-This is surprising since Israel is the only true democracy left in the Middle East.
-The video below highlights the UN bias:

 The political bias of the western nations sharpens into aggression when we turn to the Middle East.
 Much of the conflict between Israel and the Arab-Islamic nations is over Israel’s very existence: